AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 ## Enter connection info into MBI

-After you have granted [!DNL MBI] access to your instance and created a user for us, the last thing you will need to do is enter the connection info into MBI.
+After you have granted [!DNL MBI] access to your instance and created a user for us, the last thing you will need to do is enter the connection info into [!DNL MBI].

 The credential pages for MySQL, Microsoft SQL, and PostgreSQL are accessed via the Integrations page (**Manage Data > Integrations**) by clicking **Add Integration**.
 When the list of integrations displays, click the icon for the database you are using to go to the credentials page.
 If you do not currently have access to the integration you need, contact your CSM.